Born-To-Be-Autonomous/KRoad_InternImage_segmentation/segmentation/data/README.md

-You should symbolic file linked to dataset here.
+You should symbolic file linked to dataset in this directory.